-Fertility drugs are used during IVF to help regulate and control hormone levels and increase the chances of successful pregnancy.
-We would like to go over some of the most common medications used during IVF, the roles they play in the process, and some of the most common patient side effects.
+Fertility drugs are used during IVF to help regulate and control hormone levels and increase the chances of a successful pregnancy.
+We would like to go over some of the different types of IVF medications, the roles they play in the process, and some of the most common IVF medication side effects.

 Side effects of clomiphene citrate may include:

 Gonadotropins are different kinds of injectable hormone medications essential in optimizing the IVF treatment.
 Common types of gonadotropins include human chorionic gonadotropin (hCG), follicle-stimulating hormone (FSH), luteinizing hormone (LH), and human menopausal gonadotropins (hMG).

 This injectable fertility drug stimulates the pituitary gland.
 GnRH will cause the release of more LH and FSH into a patient’s body.

 GnRH agonists help patients produce more high-quality, viable eggs to use during an IVF cycle.
 These kinds of drugs can be administered via injection or by nasal spray.

 GnRH antagonists will help prevent patients from ovulating too soon, which ensures proper timing of the IVF cycle.
 These drugs are administered via injection.

 Side effects of GnRH agonists and GnRH antagonists may include:

 Administered after egg retrieval, progesterone promotes the formation of nourishing tissue along the uterine lining.
 This increases the chances of an embryo implanting and successful pregnancy.
 Progesterone may be administered as an injection, though it is also available as a vaginal suppository and a vaginal gel.